Powerhorse 9000ES (Discontinued)

 The following charts are provided to give you an idea of how some of the key specs of the Powerhorse 9000ES compare to generators of similar power (between 6500 and 7500 W).

-- As this generator can emit noise as low as 75 dBA, it finds itself in the average expected noise for this kind of power.
-If noise emissions are one of your priorities, you may be interested in the Powerhorse 7500i, one of the least noisy generators similarly powerful as this one, rated for 55 dBA.
+- Because this generator emits noise as low as 75 dBA, it can be considered to have a pretty average expected noise rating for a device of its power.
+If noise is a concern for you, you could consider the Powerhorse 7500i, which is one of the least noisy generators in its power range, rated at 55 dBA.

 The bottom line